GCCC prepares for new business

 GARDEN CITY, Kan.
-(KSNW) -The Garden City Community College is ramping up their classes to prepare for the new business coming to town.
+(KSNW) – Garden City Community College is ramping up their classes to prepare for the new business coming to town.

 Empirical, a new ground beef facility, will be providing over 300 new job opportunities in about three years.